Deciding on a wood for a desk is often the hardest part of the project.

 - Extremely hard

-I’ve made desks from many types of hardwoods and my favorite wood for a desk is hard maple.
-Due to it’s beautiful yet simple grain, hardness and machining ease it’s a great wood for beginners to professionals.
+I’ve made desks from many types of hardwoods, and my favorite wood for a desk is hard maple.
+Its beautiful yet straightforward grain, hardness, and machining ease make it an excellent wood for beginners and professionals.

 Tools Needed